Part worn tyres

 Here at HiQ we put safety first.
 If there was even a small chance a tyre might not perform as it should, we could never recommend or sell it to you, no matter how cheap it was.
 Second hand savings simply aren’t worth the cost of these hidden hazards.

-With the slow recovery of the UK's economy, more motorists are opting to choose second hand/part-worn tyres as a cheap alternative, however this may be a false economy.
+Part-worn tyres may seem like a cheap solution, but in the long term they may prove to cost you more – and not just in terms of money.
+Many motorists are opting to choose second hand/part-worn tyres as a cheap alternative; however this may be a false economy.

 Tyre A: Mid range tyre £56.96 fitted.